Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 Understanding Jenn-Air Oven Error Codes: F3 vs. F2 vs. F9

-Jenn-Air wall ovens use a standardized error code system to help users and technicians identify faults.
-Understanding the distinction between common codes can narrow down troubleshooting:
+Jenn-Air wall ovens use a standardized error code system to help identify faults.
+Here’s a quick rundown:

-- F3 Error – Temperature Sensor Out of Range: The RTD probe’s resistance is outside the normal operating window (typically below 500 ohms or above 2000 ohms, or an open circuit).
-This is the most common error and usually indicates a faulty sensor or loose connection.
+- F3 Error – Temperature Sensor Out of Range: Typically indicates a faulty sensor or loose connection.

-If you see F2 instead of F3, the sensor is shorted rather than open or out of range, but the remedy is the same: replace the sensor.
-If F9 appears after sensor replacement, the control board is likely faulty and requires professional replacement.
+If you see F2 instead of F3, the remedy is the same: replace the sensor.
+If F9 appears after sensor replacement, the control board may be faulty and will need professional attention.

 Control Board Diagnosis and Replacement (Backup After Sensor Replacement)

-If you have successfully replaced the RTD sensor, confirmed the new sensor reads within 1080–1090 ohms, and the F3 error persists, the control board’s sensor input circuit may be faulty.
-This is a rare scenario but possible.
+If you’ve replaced the RTD sensor and the F3 error persists, the control board’s sensor input circuit could be faulty.

 When to Suspect Control Board Failure

-- A new RTD sensor reads correctly with a multimeter, but the oven still displays F3.
+- A new RTD sensor reads correctly, but the oven still displays F3.

-- The F3 code appears intermittently (not continuously), suggesting a flaky circuit rather than a dead sensor.
+- The F3 code appears intermittently, suggesting a flaky circuit.

-- The oven displays F9 or other control board error codes in addition to or instead
+- The oven displays F9 or other control board error codes.

 Recommended Parts & Tools